OctoShelf/octoshelf-webapp/README.md

 With OctoShelf you can...

 * Review the open pull requests of many repos at once
-* Add / Remove Repositories
+* Add / Remove Repositories to localstorage
 * Check for new pull requests
+* Receive notifications when tabbed away
 * Point API calls to an enterprise account

 ## Running the App